klukasiuk/Phx/README.md

 # Phx

 This is my high school project involving creating basic 2D physics engine with graphical presentation.
 Collision resolving is based on impulse method.
+Drawing is made with my SimpleGL lib.

 ![Screenshot](Images/screenshot.PNG)